wethod/learning-center-source/content/finance/index.md

 ## Clients

-In this section you can view your contact list filtered by people or companies.
+In this section you can see all your contacts, divided into people and companies.

-_Tags_ are used to define a contact in order to make better researches.
+_Tags_ are used to describe a contact in order to make better researches.

 {{< img-center src="/uploads/2018/08/29/client-overview.gif" >}}